oss-apps/split-pro/CONTRIBUTING.md

 This is very straightforward and requires adding a new subclass in `./src/server/api/services/currencyRateService.ts`.
 You basically need to define a method that given a currency pair and a date, returns the appropriate date.
 If the provider returns more currencies in one API call, you can also return more, as well as only return an intermediate currencies, the inherited methods will put it all together!

+## Adding a new bank API

+Similar to currency rates, you can add a provider that you feel would be a good fit by creating a new class based on `./src/server/api/services/bankTransactions/bankTransactionService.ts`.
+Reach out to @alexanderwassbjer if you encounter any issues.

 ## Before getting started

 - Before jumping into a PR be sure to search [existing PRs](https://github.com/oss-apps/split-pro/pulls) or [issues](https://github.com/oss-apps/split-pro/issues) for an open or closed item that relates to your submission.